-Health insurance with adequate coverage that is valid in all countries of the Schengen area.
+Health insurance with adequate coverage valid for all countries in the Schengen Area.

-Before issuing the visa for study some Consulates require enrolment in a course of at least 20 hours of weekly lessons.
+Before issuing a study visa for Italy, some Consulates require enrolment in a course of at least 20 hours of weekly lessons.

-In Italy the Police cannot extend or renew residence permits of the visa is type “C”.
+In Italy, the Police cannot extend or renew residence/stay permits if connected to a type “C” visa.